-Officers have recognised that the work needed to review the management of identified hand working fishing activities will be complex and will extend into 2019.
-The task is so large that (in the view of officers) it is not a realistic expectation for Members to review the entire evidence base and other relevant information as a single entity prior to considering options for management that can include regulation.
+Officers have recognised that the work needed to review the management of identified hand working fishing activities will be complex and will extend into and throughout 2019.
+The task is so large that (in the view of officers) it is not a realistic expectation for members of the D&S IFCA Byelaw and Permitting Sub-Committee to review the entire evidence base and other relevant information as a single entity prior to considering options for management that can include regulation.